kroniz-utab/kotlite_algorithm/README.md

 ## Contact

 How can we help you?
 While we're occupied for the Capstone Project, there are simpler ways for us to get in touch!
-Please do visit us at
+Please do visit us at [here](https://github.com/dzaarsyd/B21-CAP0176#team-members).

+## Other Project

+You can also looking up our other repository in this project by this [**link**](https://github.com/dzaarsyd/B21-CAP0176).

 <!-- ACKNOWLEDGEMENTS -->